englekk/handbook-docs/Fuse/03 - UI Components.md

 </NativeViewHost>
 ```

 To initialize and manipulate the map camera, use the `Latitude`, `Longitude`, `Zoom`, `Tilt` and `Bearing` properties, all of which are two-way bindable. `Zoom` takes values in platform specific ranges, with meters above ground on iOS and a "zoom factor" on Android.
-To get started with comparable values on both platforms, initialize with values from the `ZoomLevel` class.
-Options are `World`, `Continent`, `City`, `Street` and `Building`.

 The map can be further customised by setting the rendering style using the `Style` property and the `MapStyle` enum.
 Options are `Normal`, `Satellite` and `Hybrid`.

 #### Maps on Android
-Google Maps requires an API key.
+Google Maps requires the Fuse.Maps package to be referenced in your .unoproj to build correctly.
+It also requires a valid API key.
 Follow [Google's documentation](https://developers.google.com/maps/android/) to get one set up.
 Once you have your key the key must be added to your project file:

 ```JSON
 "Android": {